aleris/fictio/README.md

 # FICTIO

-Random fictional names generator written in Typescript.
+Random fictional names generator using Markov chain written in Typescript.

-Builds configurable Marcov chain models from list of training strings and generates random names.
+Builds configurable models from list of training strings and generates random names from pre-build models.

 ## Build